LennonCMJ/LennonCMJ.github.io/about.md

 permalink: /about/
 ---

-Some information about you!
+Living in Singapore.
+This Blog serve to provide information

 ### More Information

-A place to include any other types of information that you'd like to include about yourself.
+I like to sleep.....

 ### Contact me